 Why isn’t there simply a score for every user?

 Sift isn’t in the business of scoring people—our objective is to make the best predictions of outcomes for behaviors on the internet.
 To do that, we’ve learned from our data that the best way to predict fraud and abuse is to assess specific interactions.

 To illustrate this with an example, let’s consider the case of account takeover (ATO), in which a fraudster hijacks a legitimate user’s account.
 In this situation, the user’s account is completely valid.
 Evaluating the person owning the account tells us nothing about the ATO.
 On the other hand, the details of the login itself—like time of day, unknown browser type, failed login attempts—reveal the suspicious nature of the interaction.
 By evaluating the signals associated with the interaction, Sift enables customers to assess whether that account’s actions were initiated by the legitimate owner or a fraudster.

 It’s entirely situational and at the discretion of the customer.
 Consider the Sift Score as an insight into user activity on a customer’s website.
 It’s up to our customers’ Digital Trust & Safety teams to determine what subsequent action to take and what to convey to their end-users.
 Ultimately, a Sift Score is a situational assessment that enables our customers to take appropriate actions for their users and business.

 But there are limits to what our customers can do with Sift Scores.
 Sift customers are contractually prohibited from using our services outside of fraud detection and prevention.
-Customers are not allowed to use our services for background checks; as a factor in establishing an individual’s creditworthiness or eligibility for credit, insurance, housing, or employment; or in any way that facilitates discrimination.
+Customers are not allowed to use our services as a factor in establishing an individual’s creditworthiness or eligibility for credit, insurance, housing, or employment; or in any way that facilitates discrimination.